ovyny/ReactReduxBookSelector/README.md

 # ReactReduxBookSelector

-Simple React/Redux web application that selects a book of a list and shows it's details
+Simple React/Redux web application that renders a book list and shows one's details when selected